btclib-org/btclib/README.md

 btclib is a python3 type annotated library intended for teaching and demonstration of the elliptic curve cryptography used in bitcoin.

-It does not have external requirements or dependencies; to install (and upgrade) btclib:
+It does not have external requirements or dependencies; to install (and upgrade) it:

 ```shell
 python3 -m pip install --upgrade btclib